Canada's Telus agrees to buy start-up Public Mobile

-TORONTO Canadian telecom company Telus said on Wednesday it has agreed to buy 100 percent of struggling start-up Public Mobile from private equity firm Cartesian Capital and Thomvest Seed Capital, a Toronto-based investment vehicle backed by Peter Thomson.
+TORONTO Canadian telecom company Telus (T.TO) said on Wednesday it has agreed to buy 100 percent of struggling startup Public Mobile from private equity firm Cartesian Capital and Thomvest Seed Capital, a Toronto-based investment vehicle backed by Peter Thomson.

 The terms of the deal were not disclosed.